Uganda confirms first Ebola case outside outbreak in Congo

 For the first time an experimental but effective Ebola vaccine is being widely used, with more than 130,000 doses distributed.
 Uganda has vaccinated nearly 4,700 health workers, WHO said.

-Uganda has had multiple outbreaks of Ebola and other hemorrhagic fevers since 2000.
+The East African nation has had multiple outbreaks of Ebola and other hemorrhagic fevers since 2000.

+“The spread of Ebola across the international border is a clear signal that the international community must reset and redouble its efforts” in fighting the disease, the International Rescue Committee said in a statement calling itself “extremely alarmed.”

 This version corrects to say the patient is a child, not a woman.